-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)

 - 1.8.a.
-The program, in partnership with its Sponsoring Institution, must ensure the program has adequate space available, including meeting rooms, examination rooms, computers, visual and other educational aids, and office space.
-(Core) - 1.8.b.
-The program, in partnership with its Sponsoring Institution, must ensure that appropriate in-person or remote/virtual consultations, including those done using telecommunication technology, are available in settings in which fellows work.
+The program, in partnership with its sponsoring institution must provide the broad range of facilities and clinical support services necessary to provide comprehensive and timely care of adult patients. ^(Core) - 1.8.b.
+The program, in partnership with its sponsoring institution must ensure that the program has adequate space available, including meeting rooms, classrooms, examination rooms, computers, visual and other educational aids, and office space.
 (Core) - 1.8.c.
-The program, in partnership with its Sponsoring Institution, must provide access to an electronic health record (EHR).
-(Core)
+The program, in partnership with its sponsoring institution must ensure that appropriate in-person or remote/virtual consultations, including those done using telecommunication technology, are available in settings in which fellows work. ^(Core) - 1.8.d.
+The program, in partnership with its sponsoring institution must provide access to an electronic health record (EHR). ^(Core)